-African athletes in Roman art explores ideas of race, March 29
+Images of African athletes in Roman art explore ideas of race, March 29

 Classical archaeologist and art historian Sinclair Bell will explore how race and ethnicity were expressed by artists in the Roman Empire for the Illinois State University Speaker Series.